atakancicekk/Tipsy/README.md

 #  Tipsy

 App that i built from scratch using the Model View Controller (MVC) pattern.
-I built a useful tip calculation app.
+I built a useful check calculation app.
+Simply enter the amount, tip percentage that you want to tip and the total person count.
+The app will calculate how much a person must pay !

 <br>